circonus/docs/content/circonus/on-premises/installation/installation.md

   If this attribute is not specified, all stratcons will connect to all MQs.

 groups
-: (optional) If set, must be set to an array of arrays denoting which `_machlist` entries to group together.
+: (optional, but required for multi-datacenter) If set, must be set to an array of arrays denoting which `_machlist` entries to group together.
 Brokers are balanced across members of any array, and creating multiple arrays provides redundancy.
 There are different scenarios possible with multiple stratcons, depending on how the operator wants to divide the brokers and whether redundancy is desired.
-  **Note:** To set up stratcons in [multi-datacenter setups](#multiple-datacenters), the group attribute is required to specify all the stratcons in each site.json.
+  **Note:** To set up stratcons in [multi-datacenter setups](#multiple-datacenters), the groups attribute must include all the stratcons from both datacenters.
   * If the `groups` attribute is absent and:
     * `_machlist` has one host - All brokers on one stratcon.
     * `_machlist` has multiple hosts - All brokers on each stratcon.